What Month Was It 7 Months Ago

 Calculating the Month Seven Months Ago

 Now that we’ve established the foundational knowledge, let’s break down the process of determining what month it was seven months ago.
 The key idea here is to count backward from the current date.
-However, this isn’t as simple as just subtracting seven months.
+That said, this isn’t as simple as just subtracting seven months.
 We need to consider the starting point and the structure of the calendar.

 Practical Examples to Illustrate the Concept